General guidelines for online partial discharge testing of power cables

 Degradation of Insulation in Switchgear (What’s Really Happening)

 Electrical insulation is subjected to electrical and mechanical stress, elevated temperature and temperature variations, and environmental conditions especially for outdoor applications.
-In addition to normal operating conditions, there are a… Read more
+In addition to normal operating conditions, there are a host of other factors that may trigger accelerated aging or… Read more

 Mar 04, 2015 | By Edvard Csanyi